-Physicists have also a tradition of using computers to make simulations of complex systems that allow them to elaborate their intuitions.
-For example, through experimentation with cellular automata-sorts of grids which cells can be in an "on" or "off" state and evolution depends on the state of their neighbours according to simple rules-they discovered how, starting either from initially random structures or completely uniform structures, complex patterns with non-trivial symmetries could be formed, resembling those observed in ice crystals, in the distribution of avalanches in sand piles or in mountains, dunes in the desert, the shape of fluvial deltas, galaxies or polyhedral bubbles in water cascades.
-For physicists, cellular automata are not what could be called physical models of ice crystals or avalanches, but they have played the role of metaphors and analogies which triggered a renewal in the way their community perceived and understood these phenomena (Vichniac et al. 1989; Weisbuch 1991; Bak 1996; Ball 2001).
+Physicists have also a tradition of using computers to build simulations of complex systems that allow them to elaborate their intuitions.
+For example, through the experimentation with cellular automata - sorts of grids which cells can be in an "on" or "off" state and evolution depends on the state of their neighbours according to simple rules - they discovered how, starting either from initially random structures or completely uniform structures, complex patterns with non-trivial symmetries could be formed, resembling those observed in ice crystals, in the distribution of avalanches in sand piles or in mountains, dunes in the desert, the shape of fluvial deltas, galaxies or polyhedral bubbles in water cascades.
+For physicists, cellular automata are not what could be called physical models of ice crystals or avalanches, but they have played the role of metaphors and analogies which triggered a renewal in the way their community perceived and understood these phenomena (Vichniak et al., 1989; Weisbuch, 1991; Bak, 1996; Ball, 2001).

-9.3.2 Computer Science and the Origins of Language and Languages
+3.2 Computer Science and the Origins of Language and Languages

-It is also possible to use computers and agent-based simulations not only to help us understand the phenomena that characterize self-organization of matter, simple biological structures, or insect societies, but also to help us understand phenomena that characterize humans and their societies.
+It is also possible to use computers and agent-based simulations not only to help us understand the phenomena that characterize self-organization of matter, simple biological structures, or insect societies, but also to help us understand phenomena that characterize humans and its societies.
 The time has come to use computers and robots as scientific tools in human sciences.
-Thus, building artificial systems in the context of research into language origins and the evolution of languages is enjoying a growing popularity in the scientific community, exactly because it is a useful tool for studying the phenomena of language in relation to the complex interactions of its components (Steels 1997; Oudeyer and Kaplan 2007; Kaplan et al. 2008).
-These systems are put to two main types of use: (1) they serve to evaluate the internal coherence of verbally expressed theories already proposed, by clarifying all their hypotheses and verifying that they do indeed lead to the proposed conclusions (and quite often one discovers errors in the assumptions as well as in the conclusions, which need to be revised); (2) they serve to explore and generate new theories, which themselves often appear when one simply tries to build an artificial system reproducing the verbal behaviour of humans.
+Thus, building artificial systems in the context of research into language origins and the evolution of languages is enjoying a growing popularity in the scientific community, exactly because it is a crucial tool for studying the phenomena of language in relation to the complex interactions of its components (Steels, 1997; Oudeyer and Kaplan, 2007; Kaplan and Oudeyer, 2008).
+These systems are put to two main types of use: 1) they serve to evaluate the internal coherence of verbally expressed theories already proposed by clarifying all their hypotheses and verifying that they do indeed lead to the proposed conclusions (and quite often one discovers errors in the assumptions as well as in the conclusions, which need to be revised); 2) they serve to explore and generate new theories, which themselves often appear when one simply tries to build an artificial system reproducing the verbal behaviour of humans.

-A number of notable results have already been obtained and have opened the way for resolution of previously unanswered questions: the decentralized generation of lexical and semantic conventions in populations of agents (e.g. Kaplan 2001), the formation of shared inventories of vowels or syllables in groups of agents (e.g. Berrah et al. 1996; de Boer 2001; Oudeyer 2001, 2005a,b, 2006), with features of structural regularities greatly resembling those of human languages (e.g. Pierrehumbert 2001; Wedel 2006), the formation of conventionalized syntactic (e.g. Batali 1998) and grammatical structures (e.g. Steels 2005), the conditions under which combinatoriality, the property of systematic re-use, can be selected (Kirby 2001).
+A number of decisive results have already been obtained and have opened the way for resolution of previously unanswered questions: the decentralized generation of lexical and semantic conventions in populations of agents (e.g. Kaplan, 2001), the formation of shared inventories of vowels or syllables in groups of agents (e.g. Berrah et al., 1996; de Boer, 2001; Oudeyer, 2001; Oudeyer, 2005a; Oudeyer,

+2005b; Oudeyer, 2006), with features of structural regularities greatly resembling those of human languages (e.g. Pierrehumbert, 2001; Wedel, 2006), the formation of conventionalized syntactic (e.g. Batali, 1998, ) and grammatical structures (e.g. Steels, 2005), the conditions under which combinatoriality, the property of systematic re-use, can be selected (Kirby, 2001).

-It is important to note that in the context of research on the origins of language, this methodology of the artificial is a methodology for exploration.
-It fits within an abductive scientific logic, i.e. a logic in which one searches for the premises that can lead to a given conclusion (instead of a deductive logic in which one searches for the conclusions that can be reached from a given set of premises).
+It is crucial to note that in the context of research on the origins of language, this methodology of the artificial is a methodology for exploration.
+It fits within an abductive scientific logic, i.e. a logic in which one is searching for the premises that can lead to a given conclusion (instead of a deductive logic in which one searches for the conclusions that can be reached from a given set of premises).